Berber traditional religion: Ancient Berber tombs

+Crescent religious symbolism

+The crescent was a widespread religious and funerary symbol in ancient North Africa.
+Archaeological evidence demonstrates that crescent motifs appeared on Libyco-Berber and Punic stelae and other religious monuments across Numidia and Mauretania, where they formed part of indigenous astral iconography.

+Funerary Cirta stele presented in Louvre museum taken during the colonial period, showcasing the crescent symbol.

+According to one of the foremost specialists on Berber archaeology Gabriel Camps, the crescent was gradually adopted by the Libyans (Berbers) and later by the independent Numidian kingdoms.
+He notes that the distribution of crescent-bearing stelae extends throughout Numidia, including sites such as Cirta steles, Milev, Tiddis, Rusicade, Cuicul (Djemila), Lambaesis and Thamugadi (Timgad).

+The symbol remained prominent during the Roman period, appearing on votive and funerary monuments dedicated to Saturn, the Roman interpretation of the deity Baal Hammon.
+Nacéra Benseddik describes the African Saturn as a synthesis of the Libyco-Punic Baal Hammon and the Roman Saturn, reflecting continuity between indigenous and Roman religious traditions.
+Gabriel Camps likewise states that Saturn unquestionably succeeded the Punic Baal Hammon in Roman North Africa.

+UNESCO has recognized the exceptional importance of the funerary monuments of the Numidian kingdoms, describing them as characteristic remains of the ancient Numidian civilization and among the principal archaeological testimonies of the ancient Berbers.

+Archaeologists regard the crescent itself as a much older element of Libyco-Berber and Punic religious iconography.

 Cult of the dead

 One of the distinguishing characteristics of the Berber religion in antiquity was the veneration of the dead, who seem to have been believed to exercise control over soil fertility and possibly over the future.
 Pomponius Mela also reported that the Augilae (Modern Awjila in Libya) considered the spirits of their ancestors to be deities.
 They swore by them and consulted them.
 After making requests, they slept in their tombs to await responses in dreams.

 Herodotus (484 BCE–425 BCE) noted the same practice among the Nasamones, who inhabited the deserts around Siwa and Augila.
 He wrote:

 "They swear by the people among themselves who are reported to have been the most lawful and brave, by these, I say, laying hands upon their tombs; and they divine by visiting the sepulchral mounds of their ancestors and lying down to sleep upon them after having prayed; and whatsoever thing the person sees in their dream, this they accept."

 The Berbers worshiped their rulers, too.
 The tombs of the Numidian rulers are among the most notable monuments left by the Classical Berbers.
 But Gabriel Camps debates whether this is done for worship or for mere love and appreciation of the contributions of the rulers.

 The veneration (not worship) of saints which exists among the modern Berbers in the form of Maraboutism—which is widespread in northwest Africa—may or may not contain traces of prior beliefs or customs concerning the dead.